 When: Sunday 8th November 2020

-What: Handicap road race and Fondo
+What: Handicap road race and Junior race

 The course begins at Burton Reserve in Cygnet, participants then travel around Verona Sands, into Kettering and Oyster Cove before making a left hand turn up Nichols Rivulet.
 The course then finishes at the end of Nichols Rivulet where participants can return to Cygnet as normal road users for presentations post event.